altocodenl/tagaway/readme.md

    - server/client: home view with pink button to go to home view on non-initial query
    - client: show less year & country entries in sidebar
    - mobile: ios background upload
+   - Submission Google Drive

 Mono
+   - client: fix: keep selection when query changes and not enough pivs are returned
+   - client: fix ronin untagged or range tag when deleting all
+   - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab

    - server/client: opt-in near-duplicates recognition powered by AI: Deep Image Search
    - server/client: opt-in face recognition powered by AI
    - server/client: OCR recognition
-   - client: keep selection when query changes and not enough pivs are returned
    - server: add dedicated keys for uploads in order to improve getUploads performance
    - server: improve performance of POST /query endpoint, especially focusing on getting piv and tag info in less time
-   - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
-   - client: Fix ronin untagged or range tag when deleting all
    - server/client: videos pseudo-tag
    - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
    - server: review format errors with files that have a jpg extension
-   - server: Exclude WA from hour in parse date
+   - server: fix: exclude WA from hour in parse date
-   - server: Serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
+   - server: serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
    - client: upload: check what happens if connection is dropped while uploading
    - client: upload: retry upload button
    - server/client: set location